grantsrb/traffic_sign_classifier/writeup.md

 At this point I was aware that experimentation on most of my ideas for net architecture would take longer to test than I had time for.
 I started focussing on preprocessing to improve results further.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+#### Five German Traffic Signs (found on the web)

-Here are five German traffic signs that I found on the web:
+Here are five German traffic signs:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10]

+For many of the images, the brand that covers a portion of the image could make it more difficult for the classifier to perform.
+During preprocessing, the presence is less obvious, however it could still have a significant impact.

-The first image could be difficult to classify due to the sharp edge on what is supposed to be a circular sign.
+The first image (Keep Right sign) could be difficult to classify due to the sharp edge on what is supposed to be a circular sign.
 The model, however, gave a correct prediction, so this must not have been a significant feature for the model.

-The pedestrian sign is extremely similar to the general warning sign.
-Both are triangular with a long, thin, black detail in the triangle.
-My final model classified the pedestrian sign as a 30 km/h sign, however.
+The Pedestrian sign is extremely similar to the German General Warning sign which can prove difficult for the classifier.
+Both signs are triangular with a long, thin, black detail in the triangle.

-The speed signs would potentially be difficult to classify because the numbers are the only distinguishing characteristics.
+The speed signs would potentially be difficult to classify because the numbers are the only distinguishing characteristics between each of them.
 The outer circle is shared by a number of signs.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### Model Predictions (Web Images vs Test Set)

 The code for making predictions on my final model is located in the 18th cell of the Ipython notebook.